 Do your part to keep the Salinas Valley litter-free by participating in a community cleanup event or host your own cleanup.
 Salinas Valley Recycles offers assistance and supplies to help you organize your own event at a place that is important to you.
 Contact our Recycling Coordinator at (831) 775-3018 to get started.

 To adopt a roadway in Monterey County, visit Monterey County Adopt a Roadway Program

 To report roadside litter and debris in Monterey County, visit www.keepmontereycountyclean.org.

 Last year, Caltrans spent more than $67 million picking up litter and debris in California.
 Not to mention the combined millions spent by every Public Works Department, waste hauler and resource management agency in every city and county, as well as the countless volunteer hours spent on community cleanup events.
 It’s hard to imagine all that money being spent on something that can so easily be prevented.

 Aside from costing millions in cleanup, personal costs can also add up.
 California vehicle codes 23114 and 23115 require any vehicles transporting any type of cargo to be totally covered or secured, so that the load or any part of the load won’t spill, fall or otherwise escape from the vehicle.
-Violations for litter start with a $1,000 fine and if an item falls off a vehicle and causes bodily harm, the driver faces gross misdemeanor charges, penalties of up to $5,000 and up to a year in prison.
+Violations for litter include fines of up to $1,000 for the first offense and if an item falls off a vehicle and causes bodily harm, the driver faces gross misdemeanor charges, penalties of up to $5,000 and up to a year in prison.
 Uncovered loads can also cost you more at disposal facilities; potentially doubling the disposal fee you would normally pay.
 Rather than risk it, tarp it!

 We need your help!